davhak/Robot-project-Kaptar/README.md

 # Kaptar - a robot project

 ## Version 1.0
 A simple balancing bipedal model was designed and trained.
 The PPO2 policy of [Stable Baselines](https://stable-baselines.readthedocs.io/en/master/) was used to train the model.
-Quaternion of the body together with feet-touch-to-ground information were used for input layer of fully connected ANN with single hidden layer consisted of 90 neurons.
+Quaternion of the body together with feet-touch-to-ground information were used for input layer of ANN.

 Click the image to see the balancing in Youtube.